eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 0-0053  bind    uevent  unbind
 ```

+**Note**: Rebinding the driver is required in case you want to run other accelerometer samples (hint: another accelerometer sample for tilt is included on the microSD card image).

 ## Setting up and Starting the Server

 ### Setting the Node.js module lookup path